 - You may need a tow truck to tow your vehicle to the Ontario Collision reporting center; be mindful of unauthorized tow truck operators

-- Be sure to remain in communication with your insurance company about filing the claim, where you will need to take your vehicle for any repairs, whether or not you are able to get a rental vehicle
+- Be sure to remain in communication with your insurance company about filing the claim, where you will need to take your vehicle for any repairs, and whether or not you can get a rental vehicle

 At Trubicars we emphasize to our students that driving is a big responsibility, and it is your duty as an operator of a motorized vehicle to ensure that you, your passengers and other road users are safe.
 We hope that you are never involved in a motorized vehicle collision however, if you are and are looking for more information on What to do after a vehicle collision, check out the Trubicars website!